Jsz2001/CamStorageAPI/README.md

 3. Equipment and Lens Management: The API enables users to manage their registered equipment effortlessly.
 Users can update all information, delete items, and retrieve detailed information about their gear.

-4. Search and Filtering: Users can perform advanced searches and apply filters to quickly locate specific camera equipment or lenses.
-Filtering options may include model name, brand, gear type.
+4. Search Filtering and Ordering: Users can perform advanced searches and apply filters to quickly locate specific camera equipment or lenses.
+Filtering options differ for specific resources, but is applicable to brand, user, and gear.
+Options for filtering include model name, brand name, gear type, etc.